brndnmtthws/optimal-buy-cbpro/README.md

 # Tip jar

-If you got some value out of this, please send some kudos my way:
+If you got some value out of this, please send some coins my way so I can retire from my day job:

 * BTC: 3EEAE1oKEMnmHGU5Qxibv9mBQyNnes8j8N
 * LTC: 3MxmLzTf4sPsFBGYUnX9MMMbTMeaUSox46